carstencodes/pdm-audit/README.md

 # pdm-audit

 PDM Audit is an auditing tool inspired by commands like `npm audit`.
-It primarily relies on the ability of PDM to export the current lock file as `requirements.txt` and the ability of `pip-audit` to use these files for an audit against various CVE registries.
+It primarily relies on the ability of `pdm` to export the current lock file as `requirements.txt` and the ability of `pip-audit` to use these files for an audit against various CVE registries.

 ## Usage